arup-group/cookiecutter-pypackage/{{cookiecutter.repository_name}}/CONTRIBUTING.md

 1. Push the branch to GitHub (`git push origin new-fix-or-feature`).
 1. On GitHub, create a new [pull request](https://github.com/{{ cookiecutter.repository_owner }}/{{ cookiecutter.repository_name }}/pull/new/main) from the feature branch.

+{%- if cookiecutter.create_author_file == "y" %}
+When you contribute for the first time, ensure you add your name to the contributors list in `AUTHORS.md`!

+{%- endif %}
 ### Pull requests

 Before submitting a pull request, check whether you have: